Cyberflashing

 The AirDrop icon.
 AirDrop has been used for cyberflashing.

 Cyberflashing involves sending obscene pictures to strangers online, often done through Bluetooth or AirDrop transfers between devices.

 The first mainstream coinage of the term occurred around 13 August 2015, after a female commuter was AirDropped two pictures of a penis.
 The case was reported to the British Transport Police who indicated that as the pictures were declined, insufficient data was recorded by the receiving phone and could not provide suitable evidence.

 Methodology

-An appropriately equipped device can seek out any active peers within about 10 meters.
+An appropriately equipped device can seek out any active peers within about 10 m.
 The harassing individual can make an initial connection with any device that is open to all users.
 A photo can then be sent with a preview of the photo being shown to the device's owner at the same time as a request to allow the connection.
 Therefore, the harassment (the "flashing") can occur before a specific connection is authorized.